The Shirts: Formation and CBGB years (1975–1981)

 The band's debut album, The Shirts, was recorded in London, while lead singer Golden commuted back to the US to shoot Miloš Forman’s screen version of Hair, and released in 1978.
 The album gained popularity in Europe, with the single "Tell Me Your Plans" charting at top five in the Netherlands.
 The band went on to tour Europe opening for Peter Gabriel, at his request.

 Producer Thorne chose to record the band's second album, Street Light Shine (1979), at Mediasound Studios in New York City.
 The resulting sound was much more eclectic than their debut album and the album became a financial and critical success in Europe, with the single "Laugh and Walk Away" again charting high in the Netherlands.
 However, a breakthrough in the US market continued to elude the band.

 For the band's third album, Capitol Records made a deal with EMI in which the band would be signed solely to Capitol.
 Now under Capitol's management rather than Thorne's, recording went poorly and the resulting album, Inner Sleeve (1980), was not properly supported by the label, with only 10,000 copies being pressed.
 The band continued playing for another two years, but with the failure of their third album and changes to their line-up over the years, The Shirts broke up in 1981.
-On September 26, 2025 a session recorded at Manhattan's Hi-Five Studios in 1981 will be released on the Live feat.
+On September 26, 2025 a session recorded at Manhattan's Hi-Five Studios in 1981 was released on the Live feat.
 Annie Golden album.
+A show recorded in Boston on August 27, 1979 is released on the Live At Paradise 1979 album.
+This album also contains two songs from a show at the Paradiso in Amsterdam on August 15, 1980.